Constance of Antioch: Childhood

 The Antiochene noblemen acknowledged Baldwin II as regent, swearing fealty to him and Constance.
-He made Joscelin I, Count of Edessa, her guardian to rule the principality until her marriage.
+He made Count Joscelin I of Edessa her guardian to rule the principality until her marriage.
 Baldwin II died on August 21, 1131, and Joscelin I died a week later.

 Alice again laid claim to the regency.
 However, most Antiochene lords remained hostile to the idea of a female ruler and sent envoys to Baldwin II's successor, Fulk of Anjou, who was Alice's brother-in-law.
-Alice made an alliance with Joscelin II, Count of Edessa, and Pons, Count of Tripoli, in early 1132.
-Fulk had to travel to Antioch by sea, because Pons did not allow him to march through the County of Tripoli.
+Alice made an alliance with Counts Joscelin II of Edessa and Pons of Tripoli in early 1132.
+King Fulk had to travel to Antioch by sea because Pons did not allow him to march through the County of Tripoli.
 Fulk landed at St. Symeon where the Antiochene barons acknowledged him as regent.
-He appointed Rainald I Masoir, Constable of Antioch, to administer the principality.
+He appointed Rainald I Masoir, constable of Antioch, to administer the principality.

 Fulk returned to Antioch when Zengi dispatched Sawar, governor of Aleppo, to invade the principality in 1132 or 1133.
 After defeating the invaders, Fulk entered Antioch.
 Since the principality needed a firm government, the Antiochene noblemen approached Fulk to select a husband for Constance.
 He chose Raymond of Poitiers, the younger son of William IX, Duke of Aquitaine.
 He did not announce his decision in public because he wanted to prevent Alice and Roger II of Sicily from intervening.

-Alice's sister, Melisende, Fulk's wife, persuaded Fulk to allow Alice to return to Antioch in 1135.
-Alice wanted to tighten the relationship of the principality and the Byzantine Empire; therefore, she offered Constance's hand to Manuel, a son of the Byzantine Emperor, John II Komnenos.
+Alice's sister, Queen Melisende, Fulk's wife, persuaded Fulk to allow Alice to return to Antioch in 1135.
+Alice wanted to tighten the relationship of the principality and the Byzantine Empire; therefore, she offered Constance's hand to Manuel, a son of Emperor John II Komnenos.
 To prevent the Byzantine marriage, Fulk sent his envoy to France to Raymond of Poitiers to urge him to come to Antioch, which he did, traveling in disguise, because Roger II of Sicily wanted to capture him in southern Italy.

 First marriage

 Raymond of Poitiers arrived at Antioch in April 1136.
-Ralph of Domfront, Latin Patriarch of Jerusalem, made Alice believe that Raymond came to Antioch to marry her instead of her eight-year-old daughter.
+Ralph of Domfront, Latin Patriarch of Antioch, made Alice believe that Raymond came to Antioch to marry her instead of her eight-year-old daughter.
 However, Constance was kidnapped from the palace, and Ralph of Domfront blessed her marriage to Raymond in the cathedral.
 With the marriage, Raymond became the ruler of the principality, and Alice retired to Lattakieh.

 In early 1147 Roger II of Sicily extended an offer to Louis VII of France to transport the French crusaders to the Holy Land during the Second Crusade.
 Fearing that Roger only wanted to assert his claim to Antioch, Louis VII and his wife Eleanor of Aquitaine (niece of Raymond of Poitiers) declined.
 Louis and his crusaders came to the principality in March 1148.
 Before long, rumors spread among the crusaders about a love affair between Raymond and Eleanor.
 The crusaders tried to convince her husband to launch a campaign against Aleppo, the capital of Nur ad-Din, but Louis VII decided to leave Antioch to Jerusalem, forcing Eleanor to accompany him.